Maca powder: its benefits

 What is maca?

-Maca (Lepidium meyenii) is a plant native to the high plateaus of the Peruvian Andes, where it grows at an altitude of over 4,000 meters.
-Resistant to extreme conditions, this root has been used for centuries for its nutritional and revitalizing qualities.
+Maca (Lepidium meyenii) is a plant native to the high plateaus of the Peruvian Andes, where it grows at an altitude of over 4,000 metres.
+Resistant to extreme conditions, this root has been used for centuries for its nutritional and revitalising qualities.
 Often compared to ginseng, it is known for its adaptogenic properties, i.e., its ability to support the body in coping with stress.

 The part consumed is the tuber, which is dried and then ground into powder.
-Rich in carbohydrates, fiber, minerals, and active compounds, maca is now widely acclaimed as a superfood.
-Its slightly sweet and malty flavor makes it an easy ingredient to incorporate into your daily diet.
+Rich in carbohydrates, fibre, minerals, and active compounds, maca is now widely acclaimed as a superfood.
+Its slightly sweet and malty flavour makes it an easy ingredient to incorporate into your daily diet.

 What are the different types of maca?

-Peruvian maca comes in several varieties, distinguished by their colours and benefits: black, yellow and red.
-Although their composition is relatively similar, each plant has its own specific characteristics.
+There are several varieties of maca, which differ in colour and benefits: black, yellow and red.
+Although relatively similar in composition, each plant has its own specific characteristics.

-• Yellow maca: this is the variety most widely consumed around the world, accounting for 70% of global cultivation.
-It is used to improve fertility and during the menopause (to relieve mood swings or cramps), improves general mood and has positive effects on libido.
+• Yellow maca: This is the most widely consumed variety worldwide, accounting for 70% of global production.
+It is used to improve fertility and during menopause (to relieve mood swings or cramps), improves overall mood, and has positive effects on libido.

-• Red maca: this is the least common variety.
-It contains the highest concentration of antioxidants and helps combat the free radicals responsible for various diseases.
-It also has an effect on stress, mood swings and the most common symptoms of depression.
-Like the other varieties, it plays an active role in mood regulation.
+• Red maca: This is the least common variety.
+It has the highest concentration of antioxidants and helps fight free radicals responsible for various diseases.
+It also has effects on stress, mood swings and the most common symptoms of depression [3].
+Like the other varieties, it plays an active role in regulating mood.

-• Black maca: this variety is known for its particularly tangy taste.
-Its main effects are on mood, menopause and hormone regulation.
-It is highly effective against memory problems and chronic fatigue.
-It is often used in cases of depression, mood swings, insomnia or destabilisation of the immune system.
+• Black maca: This variety is known for its particularly tart taste.
+It mainly affects mood, menopause [1], hormone regulation and may have an impact on blood sugar regulation [3].
+It is highly effective against memory disorders and chronic fatigue.
+It is often used in cases of depression, mood swings, insomnia or immune system instability.

 What are the benefits of maca powder?

-Maca powder is known for several benefits, mainly related to its tonic and revitalizing properties:
+Maca powder is known for several benefits, mainly related to its tonic and revitalising properties:

 • Adaptogenic effect: Maca helps the body to better adapt to stress and maintain its overall balance.